How To Safely Deal With Headaches During Pregnancy

 - Get a prenatal massage: Treat yourself.
 A massage could help loosen the neck muscles and the stress that is giving you terrible headaches.

 - Go to a dark room: You and your gorgeous pregnant glow definitely belong in the spotlight, but your head would prefer to be away from any flashing lights.
 So keep the lights low.

 - A warm/cool bath or shower: Just like a warm or cool compress, a nice shower can help relieve some of that tension that’s been giving you headaches.

-- Av0id potential headaches triggers: We know chocolate can give you a lot of joy, but it can also trigger your headache.
-Try eliminating it and some other triggers from your diet and see if your headaches get better: stay away from yogurt, aged cheesed, preserved meats, peanuts, breads with fresh yeast and sour cream.
+- Avoid potential headache triggers: We know chocolate can give you a lot of joy, but it can also trigger your headache.
+Try eliminating it and some other triggers from your diet to see if your headaches get better.
+That means staying away from yogurt, aged cheesed, preserved meats, peanuts, breads with fresh yeast, and sour cream.

 What kind of medicine can I take for pregnancy headaches?

-Unfortunately, when it comes to pregnancy headaches, there’s only one medicine that’s considered 100 percent safe.
-Your one option is good old classic acetaminophen (that’s Tylenol for you fancy ladies who prefer the brand medicine).
+Unfortunately, when it comes to pregnancy headaches, there’s only one medicine that’s considered 100 percent safe — good old classic acetaminophen (that’s Tylenol for you fancy ladies who prefer the brand medicine).

 As always, you should discuss any medications you may be taking with your doctor.
-And definitely reach out to your doctor if your pregnancy headaches get too hard to bare.
+And definitely reach out to your doctor if your pregnancy headaches get too hard to bear.